What Is a Blind Hole?

 Machining Essentials

-• Twist drills for general use
+• Twist drills for general-purpose drilling

-• Flat-bottom tools for uniform depth control
+• Flat-bottom tools for consistent depth control

-• Bottoming taps for threading blind tapped holes
+• Bottoming taps for blind threaded holes

 Quality-Control Tips